Angela Merkel rejects United Nations job offer | DW | 19.01.2022

-Germany's former Chancellor Angela Merkel has turned down an offer by United Nations Secretary-General Antonio Guterres for a job, her office and UN sources said on Wednesday.
+Former Chancellor Angela Merkel has turned down an offer from UN Secretary-General Antonio Guterres for a job, her office and UN sources said on Wednesday.

 What role did Merkel turn down?

 Guterres had offered Merkel the chair of a high-level UN advisory body on global public goods, UN sources said.
-The advisory board is one of Guterres' flagship reform projects that he proposed for the UN in his second term, which started in January.
+The advisory board is one of the flagship reform projects that Guterres proposed for the UN in his second term, which started in January.

 The body will "identify global public goods and other areas of common interest where governance improvements are most needed, and to propose options for how this could be achieved," according to UN sources cited by German media.